A Guide to Boat Insurance by Daigle & Travers, Darien, Connecticut (203) 655-6974

 Boats are generally classified as being 26 feet and under, while yachts are 27 feet and over.

-Yacht protection is also typically broader and more specialized.
-This is because yachts generally travel father distance and also have more unique features and equipment compared to smaller crafts.
+Yacht protection is typically broader and more specialized.
+This is because yachts generally travel farther distances and also have more unique features and equipment compared to smaller crafts.

 What should I cover in a yacht policy?

-If you are an owner of a yacht, having the best protection is a must.
-When it comes to choosing the appropriate policy, there are several options.
+If you are an owner of a yacht, having appropriate protection is a must.
+When it comes to choosing a policy, there are several options.

 You also have the opportunity to purchase protection and indemnity insurance.
-This type of policy is very broad, and because maritime law is unique, it is important to have coverage that is designed specifically to the uniqueness of your vessel.
+This type of policy is very broad, and because maritime law is unique, it is important to have coverage that is designed to address the types of exposures your vessel may face.

 Protection and indemnity insurance gives you the opportunity to purchase coverage for harbor workers, longshoreman and also for your crew.
 It is very important to include these individuals in your policy.
 In fact, not doing so could end up resulting in hundreds of thousands of dollars of fees in the event of an accident.